Band-Aid/Go-Qiita/README.md

 8. Please add a new line after the template and start writing articles.
 Otherwise you can not save, (bug)
 9. You can save with the `qiita-post` command.
 (You need at least one tag value, please save the file as .md before posting.

+## Temaplte values

+{"id": "", "private": true, "tags": []}

+After posting an article, the qiita's post ID is inserted to the `id` attribute.
+This is used to update the article with the `qiita-update` command

+`Private = true` post artciles as hidden posts, false makes them public.
+Posts made public can not be hidden posts.
+(Qiita's limitation

+`Tag` value, as its name suggests they are category tags.
+You need to enclose it with "".
+Example: ["box", "qiita", "vscode"]

 ## Features

 commands: